-The contents of this document were developed under a cooperative agreement (PR/Award No. U295A I50003, CFDA No. 84.295A) from the U.S. Department of Education, However, these contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government. © 2021 Jet Propulsion, LLC.
-Ready Jet Gol and the Ready Jet Gol logo are registered trademarks of Jet Propulsion, LLC.
-The PSK ISIS logo and PBS KIDS © PBS, Used with permission, Corporate Funding is provided by ABCmouse.com, Made available by the Corporation for Public Broadcasting, a private corporation funded by the American people.
+The contents of this document were developed under a cooperative agreement (PR/Award No. U295A 150003, CFDA No. 84.295A) from the U.S. Department of Education, and you should not assume endorsement by the Federal Government. © 2021 Jet Propulsion, LLC.
+Ready Jet Gol and the Ready Jet Gol logo are registered trademarks of 35 et Propulsion, LLC.
+The PBS KIDS logo and PBS KIDS © PBS, Used with permission, Corporate Funding is provided by ABCmouse.com, Made available by the Corporation for Public Broadcasting, a private corporation funded by the American people.